shane-kercheval/sik-stochastic-tests/README.md

 ## Overview

-When testing non-deterministic systems such as large language models, traditional pass/fail testing is problematic because of sporatic errors or response inconsistencies.
+When testing non-deterministic systems such as large language models, traditional pass/fail testing is problematic because of sporadic errors or response inconsistencies.
 This plugin allows you to run tests multiple times and determine success based on a threshold, ensuring your tests are reliable even with occasional random failures.

 ## Features